fjl/p2p-drafts/dns-discovery.md

 # Motivation

-All known Ethereum clients contain hard-coded bootstrap node lists.
+Many Ethereum clients contain hard-coded bootstrap node lists.
 Updating those lists requires a software update.
 The current lists are small, giving the client little choice of initial entry point into the Ethereum network.
 We would like to maintain larger node lists containing hundreds of nodes, and update them regularly.

 The scheme described here is a replacement for client bootstrap node lists with